palakchiraniya03/krishimitra/README.md

 ### 6. ESP32 Firmware

 - Open `/firmware` folder in Arduino IDE
-- Set your WiFi SSID, password, and Firebase credentials in `config.h`
+- Replace WiFi  SSID, password, and Firebase credentials in main.ino
 - Flash to ESP32
 - Sensor data will begin syncing to Firebase automatically